ciss84/Ps3Mfw/README.md

 # ps3mfw-builder-0.2.1-mod
-# extract ps3keys.rar and replace all file and go
-# ps3keys.rar not have passcode
 modified version of haxxxen MFW-Builder (and original MFW-Builder 0.2.1) By Mugiwara

+# use
+extract ps3keys.rar and replace all file and go ps3keys.rar not have passcode

 # Changes: